Correa95/Property-Management-System/README.md

 # This schema is adaptable and can grow as new features or entities are added to the property management system.

 <!-- # This schema can serve as a solid foundation for a property management system and can be expanded with more features as needed. -->

+# Notes on creating a Database and Connection it

+1. Install psycopg (PostgreSQL Adapter for Python) Django requires a database adapter to connect to PostgreSQL.
+Install it using pip: pip install psycopg
+   If you are using an older Django version, you might need psycopg2 instead:

+2. Create a PostgreSQL Database
+   Log into PostgreSQL:
+   psql -U postgres
+   Then, create a new database for your Django project:
+3. CREATE DATABASE mydatabase;
+   (Optional) Create a user and grant privileges:

+4. CREATE USER myuser WITH PASSWORD 'mypassword';
+   ALTER ROLE myuser SET client_encoding TO 'utf8';
+   ALTER ROLE myuser SET default_transaction_isolation TO 'read committed';
+   ALTER ROLE myuser SET timezone TO 'UTC';
+   GRANT ALL PRIVILEGES ON DATABASE mydatabase TO myuser; 4.
+Configure Django to Use PostgreSQL In settings.py, update the DATABASES setting:

+5. DATABASES = {
+   'default': {
+   'ENGINE': 'django.db.backends.postgresql',
+   'NAME': 'mydatabase',
+   'USER': 'myuser',
+   'PASSWORD': 'mypassword',
+   'HOST': 'localhost', # Or your database server IP 'PORT': '5432', # Default PostgreSQL port
+   }
+   }
+6. Apply Migrations
+   Run the following Django commands: python manage.py makemigrations python manage.py migrate 6.
+Test Connection
+   Run:

+python manage.py dbshell
+If connected successfully, you should see a psql prompt.

+6. Create a Superuser (Optional)
+   If your app uses Django's admin panel, create an admin user:
+7. python manage.py createsuperuser
+   Now your Django app is connected to PostgreSQL! 🚀 Let me know if you hit any issues.